KILTprotocol/docs/docs/sdk/1-workshop/07-attestation.md

 id: attestation
 title: 🔖 Attestation
 ---

 import CodeBlock from '@theme/CodeBlock';
-import Example1 from '!!raw-loader!../../../code-examples/4_1_attestation.ts';
+import Example1 from '!!raw-loader!../../../code-examples/5_1_attestation.ts';
-import Example2 from '!!raw-loader!../../../code-examples/4_2_attestation.ts';
+import Example2 from '!!raw-loader!../../../code-examples/5_2_attestation.ts';
-import Example3 from '!!raw-loader!../../../code-examples/4_3_attestation.ts';
+import Example3 from '!!raw-loader!../../../code-examples/5_3_attestation.ts';

 In this section, you'll play the role of the <span class="label-role attester">attester</span>:

 - You'll take a `RequestForAttestation` object;
 - Attest it;
 - Store the attestation on the chain (more specifically only its hash, we'll get to that);
-- Build the `AttestedClaim` object which will be send back to the <span class="label-role claimer">claimer</span>.
+- Build the `Credential` object which will be send back to the <span class="label-role claimer">claimer</span>.

 ## Request KILT tokens

-When writing the hash of attestations on the blockchain, <span class="label-role attester">attesters</span> have to pay the angel’s share (gas or transaction fee) in KILT Tokens.
+When writing the hash of attestations on the blockchain, <span class="label-role attester">attesters</span> have to pay the angel’s share (gas or transaction fee) and the deposit in KILT Tokens.
 So you'll need tokens to attest a claim.

-Go to the [faucet] and request tokens for your `<attesterAddress>`.
+If you haven't already requested KILT tokens, go to the ([element](https://matrix.to/#/%23kilt-general:matrix.org) and [discord](https://discord.gg/hX4pc8rdHS)) and request tokens for your `<attesterAddress>`.

 Sadly these are just play tokens, not real money.